NHSDigital/im1-pfs-auth/README.md

 A service enabling proxies to act on behalf of patients, regardless of their GP practice.

-Use this API to authenticate a NHS login "proxy token" and initiate a session with a supplier system based on ODS code.
+Use this API to authenticate an NHS login "proxy token" and initiate a session with a supplier system based on ODS code.
 On a successful match, it returns the new IM1 session details.

 ## Table of Contents